-- A protruding volume is a contained daughter volume which actually protrudes from its mother volume. - Volumes are also often positioned in a same volume with the intent of not provoking intersections between themselves.
-When volumes in a common mother actually intersect themselves are defined as overlapping. - Geant4 does not allow for malformed geometries, neither protruding nor overlapping. - The behavior of navigation is unpredictable for such cases. - The problem of detecting overlaps between volumes is bounded by the complexity of the solid models description. - Utilities are provided for detecting wrong positioning
+- A protruding volume is a contained daughter volume which actually protrudes from its mother volume. - When volumes in a common mother actually intersect themselves are defined as overlapping. - Geant4 does not allow for malformed geometries, neither protruding nor overlapping. - The behavior of navigation is unpredictable for such cases. - The problem of detecting overlaps between volumes is bounded by the complexity of the solid models description. - Utilities are provided for detecting wrong positioning - Optional checks at construction Kernel run-time commands Graphical tools (DAVID, OLAP)